Joy-of-Coding/TechJoy-Challenge-Afternoon/README.md

    - Download from: [https://nodejs.org](https://nodejs.org)
    - Install the **LTS** version (not the "Current" version)
    - Make sure to include **npm** (Node Package Manager) during installation
+Note:  If you already have Node.js installed, you still have to run npm install.

 2. **Git**
    - Download from: [https://git-scm.com/](https://git-scm.com/)